vtothsvk/AP-Home/Documentation/GIT.md

 ![Image of Your new issue](https://i.ibb.co/dc8YhQs/issue-created.png)

 Feel free to browse through all the open a close issues any time ur in need of help or inspirtion creating an issue.

+## Git project management

+Git issues have more uses than at first glance may seem.
+If understand as tasks, they can be organised into **projects**.
+Github supports various project management (for example [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)) by which git issues can be handled.
+Check out the [projects](https://github.com/vtothsvk/AP-Home/projects) tab for more info.

 ## Formatting text - Markdown
 Comments, issues and virtually every other text on github uses [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) formating and syntax.